 Who is the “Entertainment Strategy Guy?”

-Along the way, I also developed a love of writing.
-The Entertainment Strategy Guy has been publishing on this website since May of 2018.
-My work under my pseudonym has been featured in publications such as Decider, Athletic Director’s U and TVRev.
-Under my real name, I’ve been published in professional journals, the Washington Post and New York Times.
+Along the way, I developed a love of writing.
+Under my real name, I’ve been published in professional journals, The Washington Post, and The New York Times.